JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-A-Funny-Thing-Happened-on-the-Way-to-the-Forum.md

 ---
 title: A Funny Thing Happened on the Way to the Forum
 subtitle: In Concert
-Theatre: Theatre Jacksonville
+theatre: Theatre Jacksonville
-Venue: Florida Theatre
+venue: Florida Theatre
-Season:
+season:
 date: 2025-04-06T12:06:08-04:00
 opening_date: 2025-08-23
 closing_date: 2025-08-24